 - A kidney scan is a type of CT scan that will show how well your newborn's kidneys are working.
 This test may also show the cause of any blockage and if it is severe.

 How is neonatal hydronephrosis treated?

 The goal of treatment is to restore normal urine flow, relieve symptoms, and prevent infection.
 Your newborn may need any of the following:

 - Antibiotics help prevent an infection caused by bacteria if your newborn has urine reflux.

 - A Foley catheter may be guided through your newborn's urethra into his bladder to help drain urine.

 - Surgery may be needed to remove blockage or cysts so urine can drain normally.
 Abnormal structure may be fixed or a shunt may be placed to help widen a narrowed part of the urethra.

-When should I contact my newborn's caregiver?
+When should I contact my newborn's healthcare provider?